Your guide to understanding how roll works on artificial turf.

 Physics.
 It impacts everything we do, and also the wonderful game of golf.

-Physics, is the nature and properties of matter and energy: the hitting of the ballhow the ball is hit, the ball’s flight in the air, its initial bounce, and its concluding roll out.
+Physics, is the nature and properties of matter and energy: how the club impacts the ball, the ball’s flight in the air, its initial bounce, and its concluding roll out.

 In a perfect world, the ground in the direction of the shot would be perfectly flat, perfectly uphill, or perfectly downhill would be perfectly flat, perfectly uphill, or perfectly downhill in the direction of the shot.
 This would make getting the ball into the hole a simple matter by hitting it along a straight line.

 However, at times, you’ll see that the ground is sloped.
 When this happens, the ball’s roll cannot be a straight line to the hole, meaning it’s a more complicated task.
 The ball has to follow a precise curved path to enter the hole.
 How much the ball has to curve to the left or right is dependent on the amount of the putting green’s slope and undulation.

 Whether artificial grass or natural turf is chosen to create your perfect backyard putting green, the physical characteristics of the putting surface affect the performance.
 We employ a combination of typical golf course tests and our proprietary playability testing.

 One typical test for ball roll is the stimpmeter test.
 Stimp testing gives the calculated distance a ball rolls on artificial turf in meters when released from a height of one meter.
 The ball-to-surface interaction of the grass is directly related to the distance the ball rolls.